Carbon leakage: Questions and Answers (October 2014)

 The stakeholders have been able to provide full input to the process and to express opinions on the analysis that led to the decisions on which sectors to include on the carbon leakage list.

-Following the Communication on a policy framework for climate and energy in the period from 2020 to 2030, in which it was stated that the existing policy framework for those industrial sectors most at risk of carbon leakage should be maintained until the end of trading in phase 3, the Commission has drafted a proposal for a new carbon leakage list, which shall be applicable from 2015 to 2019.
+Following the Communication on a policy framework for climate and energy in the period from 2020 to 2030, in which it was stated that the existing policy framework for those industrial sectors most at risk of carbon leakage should be maintained until the end of trading in phase 3, the Commission has prepared a new carbon leakage list (Decision , Annex ).
+The list was adopted on 27 October 2014, and shall be applicable from 2015 to 2019.

-For the draft proposal of the new Decision determining a list of sectors and sub-sectors which are deemed to be exposed to a significant risk of carbon leakage, the Commission has carried out the assessment pursuant to Article 10a(15), (16) and (17) of the ETS Directive.
+For the new Decision, the Commission has carried out the assessment pursuant to Article 10a(15), (16) and (17) of the ETS Directive.

 Regarding the level of disaggregation used in the carbon leakage assessment, a common methodology is essential to provide a fair and consistent approach and retain a level playing field.
 This was followed in a transparent manner by the Commission.